Operator SVD with Neural Networks via Nested Low-Rank Approximation: Concluding Remarks

 \section{Concluding Remarks}

-In this paper, we proposed a new optimization framework called NeuralSVD that employs deep learning techniques to learn singular- (or eign-) functions of a linear operator.
-The core of the NeuralSVD framework is LoRA with the nesting technique, which we call NestedLoRA.
-In particular, our algorithm design results in a more efficient optimization process and a straightforward implementation owing to the unconstrained nature of the LoRA objective, without the explicit need for a computationally inefficient whitening procedure.
-The nesting techniques provide a consistency guarantee that the parametric singular functions will be learned correctly in the right order, in contrast to common regularization-based approaches, which do not often have such guarantees.
-We demonstrated its advantages against the existing methods in solving PDEs and also showed its potential in representation learning.

-The parametric approach has empirically demonstrated its potential, for example, in quantum chemistry via neural network wavefunctions~\citep{Hermann--Schatzle--Noe2020,Pfau--Spencer--Matthews2020}, by showing much more favorable scalability than the classical methods.
-Our demonstration has also showcased the potential of the deep-learning-based framework, shedding light on its applicability to larger-scale problems.
-For example, we could potentially extend the applicability of the existing classical algorithms based on SVD/EVD in various fields, \eg spectral embedding methods~\citep{Shi--Malik2000,Belkin--Niyogi2003}, to large-scale, high-dimensional data, combined with the use of powerful neural networks.
-We discuss limitations and future directions in Appendix~\ref{app:sec:remarks}.
+In this paper, we proposed NeuralSVD, a new optimization framework for learning parametric singular- or eigen-functions of a linear operator via NestedLoRA.
+Given the efficient unconstrained optimization framework, practitioners can focus on selecting the most suitable parametric functions (or good architectures) and optimization algorithms to meet the practical requirements of their specific problems.
+We could potentially extend the applicability of the existing classical algorithms based on SVD/EVD in various fields, \eg quantum chemistry~\citep{Hermann--Schatzle--Noe2020,Pfau--Spencer--Matthews2020} or spectral embedding methods~\citep{Shi--Malik2000,Belkin--Niyogi2003} for large-scale, high-dimensional data, combined with the use of powerful neural networks.